Fed Williams says moderation in unconventional tools needed

 "The claim that the Fed is responding insufficiently to the shocks hitting the economy rests on the assumption that policy is made with complete certainty about the effects of policy on the economy," he said.
 "Nothing could be further from the truth."

-Williams said the sizable uncertainty around the Fed's bond-buying program means that the central bank should be only about half as aggressive as it has been in using this tool.
+Williams said the sizable uncertainty around the Fed's bond-buying program means that the central bank should be about half as aggressive as suggested by some economic models.

 Williams did not call for a reduction in the Fed's bond-buying program in the paper.
 As recently as June 28, he said the asset-purchase program was appropriate and should only be reduced once policymakers are more certain of the recovery in the job market.